fmvilas/Didgeridoo-IDE/readme.md

 * [Install MongoDB](http://docs.mongodb.org/manual/installation/)
 * Configure MongoDB and add some data:

-		#Open a new terminal window (let's call it Window 2) and write:
+		# Open a new terminal window (let's call it Window 2) and write:
 		mongod

-		#Back to the initial terminal window (let's call it Window 1):
+		# Back to the initial terminal window (let's call it Window 1):
 		mongo
-		#Now in mongo…
+		# Now in mongo…
 		> db.addUser({user: "admin", pwd: "1234", roles: []})
 		> use didgeridoo
-		> db.User.save({name: "demo", email: "demo@didgeridoo.io", password: "1234"})
+		> db.User.save({ "_id" : ObjectId("5196534c9c253bdbb1d00fb6"), "name" : "Test Project", "owner" : ObjectId("51964caa9c253bdbb1d00fb4") })
+		> db.Project.save({ "_id" : ObjectId("5196534c9c253bdbb1d00fb6"), "name" : "Test Project", "owner" : ObjectId("51964caa9c253bdbb1d00fb4") })
 		> exit

+		# IMPORTANT: Note that db.addUser and db.User.save are not referring to the same kind of user.
+First adds a new user to the MongoDB system while second adds a new user to the Didgeridoo's User collection (User table in SQL).
+So, first is used to access MongoDB and second is used to log on Didgeridoo IDE.

-		#Go back to Window 2 and press Ctrl+C to stop the mongod process and write:
+		#G o back to Window 2 and press Ctrl+C to stop the mongod process and write:
 		sudo mongod --auth
-		#If mongod process terminate inmediately try closing all terminal windows and type it again.
+		# If mongod process terminate inmediately try closing all terminal windows and type it again.

-		#Now go to Window 1 and try connection:
+		# Now go to Window 1 and try connection:
 		mongo -u admin -p 1234 didgeridoo

-		#At this point you should be able to connect to mongo this way.
+		# At this point you should be able to connect to mongo this way.
 If not contact me at fmvilas@gmail.com.

+		# Now let's create some content for the project created above:
+		mkdir ~/didgeridoo-content
+		mkdir ~/didgeridoo-content/5196534c9c253bdbb1d00fb6

+		# Change to the project dir and put some content inside
+		cd ~/didgeridoo-content/5196534c9c253bdbb1d00fb6
+		echo "This is a test file" > test.txt

 * If you've reached this point without problems (then you're my hero) you should have the Window 2 with the *sudo mongod --auth* command.
 Don't close it.
 It's the MongoDB daemon.
 Just go to Window 1 and type: